Chart Color Schemes

 Busselton Surrounds's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Busselton Surrounds shows excellent health outcomes with low prevalence of common conditions across all ages.
-Private health cover is high at approximately 58% of its total population of 8,052 people, compared to 52.6% in the rest of WA.
+Busselton Surrounds shows excellent health outcomes with low prevalence rates for common health conditions across all ages.
+Private health cover is high at approximately 58% of the total population (8,099 people), compared to 52.6% in the rest of WA.

 Frequently Asked Questions - Health